ritterim/interview/PortfolioSiteExample/README.md

 ## Bonus

-This app was also separately implemented using [Docker Compose](DockerComposeApp.md) to persist the result set to a database.
+See a separate implementation using [Docker Compose](DockerComposeApp.md) to persist the result set to a database.